Chapter 1:

 “Standing at the door.
 Aw man, he’s heading this way.”

 “Darn it!”
 Amala scuttled off to the bathroom, covering her unkempt hair the whole way.
-When Vernon came over to the table, he removed his gloves gesturing for a handshake, which begrudgingly, Nicolaus obliged.
-His co-worker’s hands were coarse unlike his own, which surprised the young tech, who believed Vernon to be the non-active type.
+When Vernon approached, he removed his gloves gesturing for a handshake, which begrudgingly, Nicolaus obliged.
+His co-worker’s hands were coarse unlike his own, surprising the young tech, who believed Vernon to be the non-active type.

 “How you holding up?”
-He asked nonchalantly.
+Vernon asked nonchalantly.
 Remembering his decision to try and better their relationship before the incident, Nicolaus swallowed any hard feelings.

 “I’m fine.
 Are you okay?”
 A successfully normal reply from the cynic.
-As Vernon removed his jacket, he stretched to relieve the tension in his back.
+Not bothering to remove his jacket, Vernon stretched to relieve the tension in his back.

 “Actually, I just got back from the gym, myself.
 What are you doing here?”

-“Just getting some food with a…friend; they’re in the bathroom.”
-(I guess Amala didn’t want to be seen by Vernon.)
+“Getting some food with a…friend; they’re in the bathroom.”
+Nicolaus suspected Amala didn’t want to be seen.
+(Maybe she would’ve been embarrassed or something.)

 “Good for you!
 I was sitting around all day, until I just got too bored.
 The job forcing us to take time off so suddenly has left me with nothing to do.
 If I knew I was going to have an impromptu vacation, I’d have wanted to go somewhere fun.
 After all, who wants to sit in the house all day, am I right?”